drkavner/cerebratech-blog/content/blog/neurorights-protect-brain-data/index.md

 ---
-title: How Neurorights Can Protect Your Brain Data
+title: "How Neurorights Can Protect Your Brain Data"
 date: "2023-07-15T23:46:37.121Z"
+description: "How Neurorights Can Protect Your Brain Data"
 ---

 # How Neurorights Can Protect Your Brain Data